zxxwxyyy/Deep-learning-experiment/README.md

 # Deep-learning-specialization-coursera

-This repo contains notebooks from coursera's Deep Learning Specialization by Andrew Ng.
+This repo contains assignments I did from coursera's Deep Learning Specialization by Andrew Ng.

 Link to the course: https://www.coursera.org/specializations/deep-learning